emeliepetersson/Picture-This/README.md

 - As a user I should be able to remove likes from posts.

+### Extra features

+- As a user I should be able to follow and unfollow other users.

+- As a user I should be able to view a list of posts by users I follow.

 #### Requirements
 Below you'll find a list of requirements which need to be fulfilled in order to complete the project.